Best Places to Visit in Bali: 31 Top Attractions, Temples, Beaches & Hidden Gems

 Amed is one of the Best Dive Spots in Bali.

-6. Jimbaran, the seafood bay of South Bali
+6. Jimbaran, the Seafood Bay of South Bali

 Jimbaran is a coastal town known for calm water, beachside seafood dinners, romantic sunsets, and easy access to Uluwatu and the airport area.
 It feels more relaxed than Kuta and more local than Seminyak.